 A romance scammer will always have unrealistically attractive photos on their profile, be it on social media or a dating site.
 When they reach out to you, you’d likely be taken aback by the fact that such an attractive – and possibly successful – person would be interested in you.
 In short, they seem way out of your league and almost too good to be true – as if they’ve just walked out of the cover of a fashion magazine.

 If these details bother you and leave you wondering why someone like them is interested in someone like me, don’t let it slide.
 Be mindful of the fact that if something appears too good to be true it almost always is.

 2. They are far, far away from you

 A person who’s in it to con you wouldn’t want to meet you in person and betray their real identity.
 That’s why one of the most common romance scammer tactics is that claim to be far, far away from you.
 In all likelihood, such a person will tell you they’re in a different country altogether.
-Some of the common decoys they use.
+Some of the common decoys they use are:

 You see it’s the perfect cover to sell their story of being a US national spending extended periods abroad.
 Besides, it gives them the perfect excuse to ghost you as and when required.
 They do not want to be easily reachable to you in order to keep the mystery alive which is exactly what is going to keep a victim hooked!